anhinga/2020-notes/CCC-2020/README.md

 ## Comment

-Historically, dataflow matrix machines emerged from our research on mathematical of partial inconsistency and vector semantics of programming languages based on bicontinuous domains with two Scott topologies (see Section 11 of https://arxiv.org/abs/1712.07447 for history of this).
+Historically, dataflow matrix machines emerged from our research on mathematics of partial inconsistency and vector semantics of programming languages based on bicontinuous domains with two Scott topologies (see Section 11 of https://arxiv.org/abs/1712.07447 for history of this).